Volksschule Altomünster

-Volksschule Altomünster is a school (Volksschule) in Altomünster in Bavaria (Germany).
+Volksschule Altomünster is a school (Volksschule) in Altomünster in Bavaria.
 About 37 teachers are teaching pupils in form 1 to 9.

 In a stairway of the school there is an art gallery from the Pop-art-artist Walter Gaudnek who is professor at University of Central Florida (College of Arts and Humanities).

 Comenius-partnership

 Since October 2011 the Volksschule Altomünster has a Comenius-partnership.
 Declared school-partners are the „Primary School“ in Crook (England) and the „école primaire“ in Flesselles (France).
 The project-topic is „Healthy Active Citizens Across Europe“.